shiraji/shiraji.github.io/source/_posts/2016-07-11-create_intellij_wizard.markdown

 # Topics

-* How to add custom views
+* How to add custom view
-* How to create a template file
+* How to create a file
-* How to save new file
+* How to get the user input in `ModuleWizardStep`
-* How to customize a file based on fields
+* How to change file contents

 # How to add custom fields